glmck13/MobilePi/client-config/README.md

 Next, configure /etc/ipsec.conf and /etc/ipsec.secrets (see sample files in repository).

-You have two options for starting the VPN:
+You have two options for starting the VPN (both must be run as root):
 ```
 ipsec up yourvpnname
 ```